gkellogg/gkellogg.github.io/_posts/2008-05-15-above-the-bay-area.md

 guid: http://wp.greggkellogg.railsplayground.net/wordpress/?p=56
 permalink: /2008/05/above-the-bay-area/
 categories:
-  - Photography
+  - Photos
 ---
 Recently, my good friend and local traffic reporting luminary, Stan Burford, got me up in the KGO Radio Traffic helicopter on a beautiful day where I could put my Nikon D200 through it&#8217;s paces.
 I think you&#8217;ll enjoy the results.
 We&#8217;re blessed here in the Bay Area with some of the most beautiful scenery in the country.
-Picture can be found through the [photography page](/pages/photography) on my site, or directly [here](/galleries/Above%20the%20Bay%20Area/index.html).
+Picture can be found through the [photography page](/photography) on my site, or directly [here](/galleries/Above%20the%20Bay%20Area/index.html).

 The ships you see are known as the _Mothball Fleet_.
 They include the Glomar Explorer, famous for attempting the recovery of a Soviet Submarine during the Cold War, and the USS Iowa battleship.
 Other notable highlights were